-There is high agreement that winter/snow-based tourism is already experiencing negative impacts from climate change even with adaptation efforts through machine made snow.
-As conditions warm, further impacts are anticipated given the high dependence on natural snowfall and low temperatures (e.g., for snowmaking, snow farming, etc).
-High altitude mountains are not as impacted as low-lying resorts (which there are more of) and we are already seeing impacts (e.g., resort closures, shortened season lengths, etc).
-Threshold for economic viability is 100 day season length in North America (Scott et al., 2020) and this was used to assess overall risk with and without adaptation.
-Making machine made snow is economical to +5 degrees C. 171 ski areas in Ontario, Quebec and US Northeast even with advanced snowmaking, as only 29 ski areas in Quebec and high elevation areas of the US Northeast will be able to maintain a 100-day ski season (Scott et al., 2020).
+There is high agreement that winter/snow-based tourism is already experiencing negative impacts from climate change even with adaptation efforts through machine-made snow.
+As conditions warm, further impacts are anticipated given the high dependence on natural snowfall and low temperatures (e.g., for snowmaking, snow farming, etc.).
+High-altitude mountains are not as impacted as low-lying resorts (of which there are more) and we are already seeing impacts (e.g., resort closures, shortened season lengths, etc.).
+The threshold for economic viability is a 100-d season length in North America (Scott et al., 2020), and this was used to assess overall risk with and without adaptation.
+Making machine-made snow is economical up to a $5^{\circ}$ C temperature increase for 171 ski areas in Ontario, Quebec and the northeast USA, even with advanced snowmaking, as only 29 ski areas in Quebec and high-elevation areas of the northeast USA will be able to maintain a 100-d ski season (Scott et al., 2020).